vicenteherrera/kubernetes_tutorial/docs/03_infra_terraform.md

 $ terraform apply
 ```

 You will be shown the plan again, and asked for confirmation to continue.
 The provisioning process will last more than 10 minutes.
-At the beginnig of this process, the plan will be saved on the Azure storage created previously, and the file marked as 'locked', so anybody else using the same plan will be prevented to do changes to infrastructure until you finish.
+At the beginning of this process, the plan will be saved on the Azure storage created previously, and the file marked as 'locked', so anybody else using the same plan will be prevented to do changes to infrastructure until you finish.

 At the end you will be shown an output like this: